disruptive-technologies/python-client/docs/content/api-reference/api-index.rst

 API-Reference
 *************

-The examples provided with methods in the following modules assume that the disruptive package has been imported and authenticated globally.
+Examples provided with the various API methods assumes the package has already been authenticated.

 .. code-block:: python

    # Import disruptive package.
    import disruptive as dt

-   # Authenticate globally using either OAuth (recommended) ...
+   # Authenticate all API methods in package at once.
-   dt.auth = dt.OAuth(key_id, secret, email)
+   dt.default_auth = dt.Auth.serviceaccount(key_id, secret, email)

-   # ... or BasicAuth
-   dt.auth = dt.BasicAuth(key_id, secret)

 .. toctree::
    :maxdepth: 4